 The permit “document” is a special sticker that is affixed to the inside of your car’s windshield.
 DO NOT attempt to remove this yourself.
 When you get back to the border, have an official scrape it off.
 See “Taking Your Car Out of Mexico” below, for more details.

-Warning: We’ve heard stories of unscrupulous individuals approaching persons lining up at the Banco de Ejercito booths and offering to “process” their vehicle import application.
+We’ve heard stories of unscrupulous individuals approaching persons lining up at the Banjercito booths and offering to “process” their vehicle import application.
 These people take cash and leave individuals with worthless documentation.
 Don’t be caught out!
-Get to the front of the line before you begin to transact any paperwork and hand over any money or credit card details.
+Get to the front of the line before you begin to transact any paperwork and don’t hand over any money or credit card details before then.